 A 1031 exchange in Missouri allows real estate investors to defer capital gains taxes when selling investment or business-use property and reinvesting the proceeds into qualifying like-kind real estate.

-First American Exchange Company provides expert support to investors across Missouri, from industrial and multifamily assets in St. Louis and Kansas City to commercial and rental properties in Springfield, Columbia, and St. Charles, helping ensure each exchange is structured correctly and completed on time.
+First American Exchange Company provides trusted 1031 exchange services in Missouri to investors across the state, from industrial and multifamily transactions in St. Louis and Kansas City to commercial and rental property exchanges in Springfield, Columbia, and St. Charles.
+Our team helps ensure each transaction is structured correctly, follows all 1031 exchange rules, and is completed on time.

 Whether you’re exchanging both properties within Missouri or reinvesting across state lines, First American Exchange Company has the nationwide reach and local expertise to support your 1031 exchange from start to finish.